alvinwan/shiftresnet-cifar/README.md

 `**` The number in parantheses is the reduction in parameters we used for ResNet, if we could not obtain the exact reduction in parameters used for shift.

-`***` Value that you pass to `main.py` for the `--reduction` flag, to reproduce the provided accuracies.
+`***` If using `--reduction_mode=block`, this is the value that you pass to `main.py` for the `--reduction` flag, to reproduce the provided accuracies.
 This represents the amount to reduce each resnet block's number of "internal convolutional channels" by.
 In constrast, the column to the left of it is the total neural network's reduction in parameters.

 <!--| ResNet110 | 2c | 91.84% | 0.40 | 4.4 |
 | ResNet110 | 4c | 91.93% |  0.79 | 2.2 |